 Additionally, using IP addresses for authentication is vulnerable to IP address spoofing.
-For example, server A can connect to server B because the PEP uses IP addresses in packets to determine when connections originate from server A. However, in some environments, bad actors can spoof IP addresses and impact the PEP at server B so that it mistakes a connection as coming from server A.
+For example, server A can connect to server B because the PEP uses IP addresses in packets to determine when connections originate from server A. However, in some environments, bad actors can spoof IP addresses and impact the PEP at server B, so it mistakes a connection from server A.

-Illumio designed its AdminConnect (Machine Authentication) feature with these types of environments in mind.
+Illumio designed its AdminConnect (Machine Authentication) feature with these environments in mind.
 Using AdminConnect, you can control access to network resources based on Public Key Infrastructure (PKI) certificates.
-Because the feature bases identity on cryptographic identity associated with the certificates and not IP addresses, mapping users to IP addresses (common for firewall configuration) is not required.
+Because the feature is based on the cryptographic identity associated with the certificates and not IP addresses, mapping users to IP addresses (common for firewall configuration) is not required.